Artificial intelligence

 Images

-To ensure a professional and trustworthy impression, every image must be correct – both in overall composition and in every detail.
-This requires a thorough quality control of all AI-generated images to confirm that the motif is accurately presented.
-That's also why AI never must be used to generate product images.
-Instead real photos should be used, since they ensure an authentic and correct presentation of our products.
+For AI generated images that aim to be photo realistic, it is important that they follow the look and feel principles for Scania imagery.
+All images must be professional and feel realistic and natural.
+To ensure a trustworthy and professional impression, every image must be accurate in both composition and detail.
+This means that all AI-generated images need thorough quality control to confirm that the motif is presented correctly.
+That is why AI shouldn't be used to generate product images.
+Real photos must be used, since they ensure an authentic and correct presentation of our products.

-An external service may only be provided with Scania specific information that has no restriction, i.e. that is classified as public (internal, confidential or secret material should not be used).
 When it comes to using images from Scania Media Provider, only images on Level 4 may be used as input, and images of persons or that are shot by external photographers should be avoided.
 Please contact imagedesk@scania.com for more advice.

 There are also risks connected to copyrights.
 The AI system used must have been trained with material that it has legal access to.
 And, to get copyrights of the material produced by AI, the creator must have left its mark in the work of art.
 It’s not enough to just press a button, or write a simple prompt, but you must work in several different steps and leave your mark in each step in the process.